How to Identify and Treat Abscess Tooth Symptoms

 • Root Canal Treatment

-During a nonsurgical root canal procedure, the endodontist removes the tooth’s interior pulp (the mass of blood vessels and nerves at the tooth’s center), disinfects and shapes the canals inside the tooth’s root (the portion of the tooth below the gums), then fills and seals them.
+During a nonsurgical root canal procedure, the endodontist removes the tooth’s interior pulp (the mass of blood vessels and nerves at the tooth’s center), disinfects and shapes the canals inside the tooth’s root (the portion of the tooth below the gums), then fills and seals it.

 • Endodontic Surgery

 Several endodontic surgical procedures can save a tooth when nonsurgical root canal treatment isn’t an option.
-The most common is an apicoectomy, or root-end resection.
+The most common is an apicoectomy or root-end resection.
 In this procedure, the endodontist opens the gum around the tooth to see the bone beneath, removes inflamed or infected tissue and the tip of the root, and fills and seals the canal’s end.

 Choose State-of-the-Art, Patient-Focused Tooth Abscess Treatment

-At Penn Dental Family Practice (PDFP), we possess the specialized knowledge and skills needed to not only treat but also help you prevent serious tooth decay and dental abscesses.
+At Penn Dental Family Practice (PDFP), we possess the specialized knowledge and skills needed to treat and help you prevent serious tooth decay and dental abscesses.
+When you’re a PDFP patient, you can count on getting attentive and respectful care that relies on state-of-the-art techniques and materials.

 If you’re experiencing abscess tooth symptoms, don’t wait to get the treatment and relief you deserve.
 Schedule your appointment online now, or call us at 215-898-PDFP (7337).